beaconsproject/disturbance_explorer/docs/overview.md

 **Select an area of interest**:

   - Select an existing fundamental drainage area (FDA)
-  - Upload an area of interest (AOI) polygon as a geopackage ('.gpkg')
+  - Upload an study area polygon as a geopackage ('.gpkg')

 If you upload an area of interest, the projection must be EPSG:3578 (NAD83 / Yukon Albers).
 Moreover, in order to generate intactness and footprint maps, the uploaded polygon must overlay the data extent provided within the app.